LDRS 111: Freshman Ethical Fitness Seminar

 Completion of LDRS 211 is a graduation requirement.

-Junior Ethics Enrichment Experience
+LDRS 311: Junior Ethics Enrichment Experience

-The Junior Ethics Enrichment Experience is comprised of a one-day Ethical Fitness® Seminar (EFS) designed to promote ethical culture, a luncheon with a distinguished ethics speaker, and a follow-on ethics essay recorded in each cadet's eLeadership Portfolio.
-The seminar is based on Dr. Rushworth Kidder's landmark book, How Good People Make Tough Choices and is delivered by Citadel faculty and staff who are trained, certified, and licensed by The Institute for Global Ethics.
-Topics include recognizing why ethics matters, understanding trust, tasking leadership with trust, defining ethical values, and analyzing and resolving ethical dilemmas.
-Completion of the Junior Ethics Enrichment Experience is a graduation requirement.
+The Junior Ethics Enrichment Experience is a one-day Moral Courage(TM) Seminar designed to promote ethical culture.
+The day begins with a distinguished ethics speaker, followed by an in-depth seminar and a follow-on ethics essay recorded in each cadet's eLeadership Portfolio.
+The seminar is based on Dr. Rushworth Kidder's book, Moral Courage and is delivered by Citadel faculty and staff who are trained, certified, and licensed by The Institute for Global Ethics.
+Topics include recognizing when moral courage is needed, how it differs from other kinds of courage, and determining the inhibitors to moral courage and how to overcome them.